jacebenson/jace.pro/content/post/2018-04-04-disco-patterns-aws/index.md

 authors: ["jace"]
 ---

-Patterns are a new and interesting thing in Servicenow.
+Patterns are a new and interesting thing in ServiceNow.

 # Discovery Patterns